 - Things To Do in Thailand – These Are The Top 25!

 The parties consist of all night dancing, drinking, music (trance, house, rave – music we hate) and to fuel the 30+ hours of debauchery?
 Drugs – speed, mushrooms, weed, ecstasy, cocaine or laughing gas.
-We had purposely avoided coming here in the past because of all of this.
+Even though the full moon party is one of the top things to do in Koh Phangan, we had purposely avoided coming to the island in the past because of it.
 However, we had heard there are beautiful beaches here and figured we should come and see what all the fuss is about.

 We boarded the beautiful overnight bus from Bangkok to Surat Thani, slept on a bench for about 2 hours until 7:00am when we boarded another bus to take us to the pier.
 The ferry arrived and we took the 4 hour boat ride over to our chosen island.
 We were pleasantly surprised when we arrived at Koh Phangan.